-Coliseum V, a self-described “action bar,” will open on September 19 in a 13,000-square-foot space near Plaza Midwood.
-It’ll offer Hoppin’-style self-serve booze, archery tag, laser tag and 22 virtual reality booths.
+Coliseum V, a self-described “action bar,” is now open in a 13,000-square-foot space near Plaza Midwood.
+It offers Hoppin’-style self-serve booze, archery tag, laser tag and 22 virtual reality booths.

 “This took me two and half years to put together and make come to life,” owner Phil McHugh told me.